ExtremeAddons/extreme_pbr_docs/docs/faqs.rst

 How can I contact you for assistance?
 ***************************************

-If you have purchased the addon on SuperHive (Ex BlenderMarket), go directly to the addon page and click on "Ask a question" usually I answer within 24 hours
+If you have purchased the addon on SuperHive (Formerly BlenderMarket), go directly to the addon page and click on "Ask a question" usually I answer within 24 hours

 If you have purchased the addon on Gumroad, you can send me a mail to: **tredistudio@hotmail.com** or **info@extreme-addons.com**